 - Quality educational articles

-Passfolio is regulated by top-tier authorities like SEC or FINRA and clients enjoy high-level protection.
-On the flip side, Passfolio is a young venture, with no banking license and it is not subject to the strict regulations resulting from stock exchange listing.
+Passfolio is regulated by top-tier authorities like the SEC and offers high-level protection.
+However, it does not have a banking license and is not listed on a stock exchange.

 |• Majority of clients belong to a top-tier financial authority||• Does not hold a banking license|